-• A final draft (FDIS) of IEC 62366-1: Medical devices - Part 1: Application of usability engineering to medical devices was issued for final vote.
-This standard contains the requirements for a usability engineering process for medical devices.
-It focuses on applying the usability engineering process to optimize medical device usability as it relates to safety.
-A companion technical report (IEC 62366-2, currently under development) is comprehensive and has a broader focus.
-It focuses not only on usability as it relates to safety, but also on how usability relates to attributes such as task accuracy, completeness and efficiency, and user satisfaction.
+A committee draft (CD) of IEC TR 62366-2: Medical devices - Part 2: Guidance on the application of usability engineering to medical devices was issued for comment.
+This technical report provides medical device manufacturers with guidance on how to integrate usability engineering (also called human factors engineering) principles and user interface design practices into their overall medical device development processes. it focuses not only on usability as it relates to safety, but also on how usability relates to attributes such as task accuracy, completeness and efficiency, and user satisfaction.
+This is a companion document to IEC 62366-1 which is currently out for final (FDIS) ballot.

-The draft standard is available on the SoftwareCPR Standards Navigator web page.
+The draft versions of both 62366-1 and 62366-2 are available on the SoftwareCPR Standards Navigator web page.